Business Days Calculator

 In most date and deadline calculations, business days means Monday through Friday.
 That is the definition used on this site.
 Saturdays and Sundays are skipped automatically.

-Public holidays are not removed here, because they depend on the country, state, bank, employer, courier, or contract involved.
+Public holidays are not removed here, because they depend on the country, state, service provider, organization, courier, or project schedule involved.
 That matters for searches like what is a business day, what are business days, and what counts as a business day: the core meaning is usually weekdays, but some industries apply extra holiday rules.

 As a quick reference, 1 business day is usually the next weekday, 5 business days is one work week, 10 business days is two work weeks, and a full year usually contains around 260 weekdays before holidays are taken out.